racker/python-service-registry-client/README.md

-A Twisted Python client for Rackspace Cloud Service Registry.
+A Python client for Rackspace Cloud Service Registry.

 # License